Albion Ademi

-Albion Ademi (born 19 February 1999) is a professional footballer who plays for Chinese Super League club Tianjin Jinmen Tiger as a winger.
+Albion Ademi (born 19 February 1999) is a professional footballer who plays for Chinese Super League club Shenzhen Peng City as a winger.
 Ademi has represented both Finland and Albania at youth international level.

 Club career

 Ademi spent his early career with TPS, Inter Turku, EIF and PS Kemi, playing in the second-tier Ykkönen and first-tier Veikkausliiga.

 On 30 December 2019, Ademi signed a one-year contract with IFK Mariehamn.

 He moved to Swedish club Djurgården on a four-year deal in January 2021, for a transfer fee of around €200,000 plus bonuses.
 On 25 March 2022, Ademi returned to Veikkausliiga and joined FC Lahti on loan until mid-July 2022.
 After spending the 2023 season on loan in IFK Värnamo, the club announced his permanent transfer to Värnamo on a deal until 2026, starting in 2024, for a fee of kr800,000, which is roughly around €70,000.

 However, on 14 February 2024, Ademi signed with Chinese Super League club Tianjin Jinmen Tiger from IFK Värnamo.
 The transfer fee was announced to be kr5.5 million, which corresponds to around €500,000, which is the highest incoming fee in IFK Värnamo's history.
 On 2 March 2024, Ademi debuted in the league with his new club, scoring the only goal for his side, in a 1–1 draw against Nantong Zhiyun.

+On 4 January 2026, Ademi joined Chinese Super League club Shenzhen Peng City.